brineamelia/P1-WIL/README.md

 GITHUB - used to store repositories, file and images pushed from gitpod

-Am I Responsive - used to test responsiveness of the website in different screen sizes - I want to used this - go to website - get picture)
+Am I Responsive - used to test responsiveness of the website in different screen sizes

 CHROME Developer tool - for checking compatibility, troubleshooting and editing code